-The results for Strategy A have been computed for training, validation, and hidden dataset (see Table 2) along with our validation experiments (see Table 3).
-The true positive rate (TPR) for predicting a poor outcome given a false positive rate (FPR) of less than or equal to 0.05 at 72 hours after return of spontaneous circulation were 0.642 and 0.450 in the validation and hidden dataset, respectively.
-Our laboratory experiment agrees with the hidden dataset score.
+The results for Strategy A have been computed for training, validation, and test dataset (see Table 2) along with our validation experiments (see Table 3).
+The true positive rate (TPR) for predicting a poor outcome given a false positive rate (FPR) of less than or equal to 0.05 at 72 hours after return of spontaneous circulation were 0.642 and 0.450 in the validation and test datasets, respectively.
 Regrettably, we did not arrive on time to achieve official Challenge scores for Strategy B. Nevertheless, we succeed in comparing both strategies in our laboratory experiments.
-The scores for Strategy B significantly outperform those of Strategy A. Theoretical ranks have been obtained for Strategy B: 1st, 14th, 13rd and 10th at 12, 24, 48 and 72 hours, respectively.
-These values suggest a greater potential for predicting outcomes with strategy B, particularly at 12 hours.